Let’s test your knowledge of knee replacements and what to do when it comes to knee replacements.

 d) On their stomach

-Remember to put your answers below in the blog comment section or the Facebook comment sections.
+Remember to put your answers below in the blog comment section or the Facebook comment section.

 I will have the answers for you later this week.